'Legend of the Necessary Dreamer' (Vanguard Editions, 2017)

 Dr. Kristen Kreider, author of Poetics & Place: The Architecture of Sign, Subjects and Site

 '"Where are the places I may more easily adapt to my own scale?"
 Maria Fusco, ghost phenomenologist, fuses dust and memory in her account of a residency at an ancient palácio in Lisbon.
 What's stucco; what's skin?
 And what are the kinds of work we can do on either?
 An ecstatic, lyrical investigation into the layers of the personal, historical and mythic past.’
 Joanna Walsh, author of Hotel

 Maria Fusco is an award winning Belfast-born writer working across fiction, criticism and theory.
 Her work is translated into ten languages.
 Recent works include: Master Rock, an experimental radio play performed and recorded inside a granite mountain on the west coast of Scotland, commissioned by Artangel and BBC Radio 4, and the solo-authored books With A Bao A Qu Reading When Attitudes Become Form, 2013 (Los Angeles/Vancouver: New Documents, 2013), Gonda, 2012 and The Mechanical Copula, 2011 (both published Berlin/New York: Sternberg Press).
-She is currently a Reader at the University of Edinburgh and was Director of Art Writing at Goldsmiths.
+She is currently a Professor at Northumbria University, previously a Reader at the University of Edinburgh and Director of Art Writing at Goldsmiths.